-- 6 overnight stays in hotels as described
+- 7 overnights in hotels as mentioned

 - Breakfast buffet or extended breakfast

-- Personal welcome and info briefing
+- Personal welcome tour briefing (German, English)

-- GPS-Tracks on request
+- GPS-Tracks on request available

 - Rental bike insurance